-You have created your YouTube channel and now it’s time to upload your first YouTube video.
+You have created your YouTube channel, and it’s time to upload your first video.
 In this step-by-step guide, that’s what we’re doing as we cover exactly how to upload a video to YouTube.

-Uploading videos to YouTube is one of the first steps you can take to growing a YouTube channel and can be the start of something great.
+Uploading videos to YouTube is one of the first steps you can take to grow a YouTube channel and can be the start of something great.
 It doesn’t have to be a complicated procedure, even though there may be some options and buttons you don’t understand.
 I’ve put together this beginner-friendly guide so that you can get your videos uploaded without requiring an engineering degree.

-- Step 1: Upload your files.
+- Step 1: Upload Your Video File

 - Step 3: Upload a Custom Thumbnail

-- Step 4: Add your YouTube video to a Playlist
+- Step 4: Add Your YouTube Video To a Playlist

 - Step 6: Configure Advanced Settings (Easily)